cmcollander/ugv/README.md

 * Some parameters may need to be tuned and changed based on your build.
 Trial and error.

 Edit UGV.urdf to fit the dimensions of your robot
+Edit ugv.launch to have the correct wheel_separation and wheel_radius for your robot

 After wheels respond to correct direction, speed can be adjusted through proper calculation (or trial and error) After wheels respond to correct speed, odom can be adjusted through proper calculation (or trial and error)